Assessment and Accreditation

-Candidates completing the OCQ(V) - TT will be required to complete the online assessment and a practical assessment to achieve a Certificate of Competence.
-The online assessment will comprise 20 multiple choice questions for the full course, or 10 multiple choice questions for the revalidation assessment (please refer to the revalidation section).
+Candidates completing the OCQ(V) - TT will be required to pass both the online examination and a Practical Assessment to achieve a Certificate of Competence.
+The online examination will comprise of 20 multiple choice questions for the full course, or 10 multiple choice questions for the revalidation examination (please refer to the revalidation section).

-Conditional candidates will be required to complete a practical assessment within six months of the completion of the online assessment.
-Candidates will be required to keep a log of their TT testing.
+Conditional candidates will be required to complete a Practical Assessment within 6 months of their conditional authorisation being granted.
+Candidates will be required to keep a log of their TB testing.
 This must provide evidence that they have tested at least 250 animals on at least 3 farms and seen a minimum of 10 reactions.
-The case log must be completed and uploaded to the training dashboard before the Practical Assessment can be booked.
-If you think that you will have a problem completing this requirement please email firstname.lastname@example.org
+The case log must be completed and uploaded to the Personal Training Dashboard before the Practical Assessment can be booked.
+If you think that you will have a problem completing this requirement, please email email@example.com.

-On successful completion of the OCQ(V) - TT practical assessment, candidates will be issued with a Certificate of Competence as a downloadable PDF file.
+On passing the OCQ(V) - TT Practical Assessment, candidates will be issued with a Certificate of Competence as a downloadable PDF file.

 University Credits leading to a Postgraduate Award:

 Candidates registering for an OCQ(V) have the option of gaining University credits on successful completion of that OCQ(V).
 Each OCQ(V)* carries 5 credits at Level 5 within the Quality Assurance Agency Framework.
 Candidates can elect to gain these University credits for which there will be a small additional fee.
 Candidates registering for multiple OCQ(V)’s will have the option of building these University credits into a full Postgraduate Certificate in Veterinary State Medicine through Harper Adams University (HAU) and upgrading to Level 7.